Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Entering 2019, Strapi is leading the charge in making it the year where the Headless CMS space matures and becomes the standard way for individuals and companies to build their sites and apps.
 Strapi is already followed by countless proprietary, paid services and products hoping to capitalize on this next evolution of software development.
 Yet Strapi remains committed and will continue to lead this space by being the open sourced solution for serious developers wanting to control their data, deployment and tech stack.

 If 2018 saw the rise and acceptance of GraphQL, THE missing link to truly allowing complete Headless CMS implementation; then in 2019 all companies achieve their destiny and liberate themselves from the reliance on monolithic applications, data constraints, wasted developer time and resources.
 Developing efficient API first applications is now possible.
 Strapi fills the gap of application management.
 You build the app or site, and managing it is now possible for anyone on your team.

 So, first of all, Happy New Year!
 The curtain closed for 2018.
-As we start in 2019 we wanted to share a few statistics, events and announcements.
-These that built last year and prepared for this one.
+As we start in 2019 we wanted to share a few statistics, events and announcements about the things we've built last year and prepared for the next.